 |The following MARCs are scheduled with locations and times to be determined:|

-The last thing anyone wants when trying to clean up after a flood is to worry about getting sick.
-Any food that may have come into contact with flood water should be thrown out, but kitchen utensils may be saved with proper sanitization.
+The last thing anyone wants when trying to clean up after a storm or flood is to worry about getting sick.
+Any food that may have come into contact with debris or flood water should be thrown out, but kitchen utensils may be saved with proper sanitization.
 When in doubt, throw it out.
-Click here to learn how to properly handle food and kitchen utensils after a flood.
+Click here to learn how to properly handle food and kitchen utensils after storm damage or a flood.

-Parents and caregivers are presented with additional challenges in feeding infants and children safely in a post-flood environment.
+Parents and caregivers are presented with additional challenges in feeding infants and children safely in a post-disaster environment.
 Click here for tips on feeding your infant or child safely when disaster strikes.

 Safe Drinking Water

 Public and private drinking water sources can easily become contaminated during a storm or flood.
 If public water sources are contaminated, a boil order is issued, while private well owners should have their well water tested before drinking as it may need to be disinfected.
 Find your local public health agency here.